 If the source disk has bad sectors, the cloning process may be affected.
 If this is the case, you can try repeating the cloning process.

-If the error “Operating System not found” appears after cloning your disk to an SSD, it is probably due to the fact that the cloning process has skipped the system reserved partition, in which case, you will have to rebuild it in order to start the operating system correctly.
+If the error “Operating System not found” appears after cloning your disk to an SSD, it is probably because the cloning process has skipped the system reserved partition, in which case, you will have to rebuild it to start the operating system correctly.
 Below I'll show you how.
 This process will need the assistant of Windows Installation Disc or similar bootable devices to help you enter into WinPE Command Prompt.